Play-Albums-in-Browser/music-player/readme.md

 ## Music Player

+You can check out the project [here](https://kendalldoescoding.gq/musicplayer)..
+Although, the site is marked as malware for some reason, idk what the issue is.

 Create beautiful UI to play music stored in the "music folder" using the HTML5 audio API

 ## Project Specifications